heather7532/nuro/README.md

 # nuro

-nuro is a light CLI that simplifies calling LLM APIs.
+nuro is a linux style CLI that simplifies calling LLM APIs.
 With a unified interface, you can focus on your prompt, and nuro will take care of the complexity of talking directly to the provider API.
+Use it in scripts, pipelines, or just for quick experiments.
+Chain it with other unix tools (and itself) to build powerful workflows.

 ## Getting Started